+(Used in the case of any threatenin to the threat) g phone calls; and, used to pro vide a description of the cal ler's voice along with information relative

 Date: Time:

-Exact words of person placing call :
+Exact words of person placing call:

-Using the caller ID, please have so · ·
+Using the caller ID, please have so meone contact campus or local l police.

-Male Female
+Male Female Unsure Computer Generated

 Did the caller sound like a Child Young-Adult Middle-Aged Elderly

 Tone of Voice Accent

 Background Noise(s):

 Is the voice familiar?
-II so, who did it sound like?
+If so, who did it sound like?

-QUESTI ONS TO ASK
+QUESTIC DNS TO ASK

 1. When is the bomb scheduled to explode?

+2. Where is the bomb right now?

 3. What kind of bomb is it?

 4. What does it look like?

+5. Where/why did you place the bo mb?

+REMARKS:

-YOUR CONTA CT INFORMATION
+YOUR CONTAC

 Your Name: Y our Department:

-Your Phone Number: Additional Phone Numbers:
+Your Phone Number: A dditional Phone Numbers:

 Your Home Address:

 Your Email Address:

-ADDITION AL COMMENTS